MSaifAsif/sample-skeleton-projects/README.md

 ## <a name="jpa-hibernate">JPA using Hibernate ORM</a> [&#8593;](#list-index)
 **Language:** Java

 **Description:** Basic workflow of how to implement the Hibernate implementation of JPA.
 Hibernate is one of the powerfull, scalable, flexible and most used ORM framework used in the software industry.
+To understand the difference between JPA and Hibernate, the best possible description is the statement; "JPA is the dance and Hibernate is the dancer".

 **How to run:** Checkout the project and execute the MainRunner class that is located inside the package `com.main`.
 The application uses HSQLDB(http://hsqldb.org/) for carrying out CRUD operations so no DB is requiered to run the program, although you can direct it to your Database by simply changing the `hibernate.connection.url` in `hibernate.cfg.xml`.
 This is the configuration file used by hibernate to connect to your DB.